ooreilly/cuda-compress/README.md

 All tests check that the forward followed by the inverse transform recovers the identity transform.
 The CPU test uses a single block only.
 I mainly use this test during development.
 This test itself is not strong enough to guarantee the correctness of the code.
-For example, if do nothing in the forward or inverse kernels, the test will pass!
+For example, if the computation does nothing in both the forward or inverse kernels, the test will pass!
 I plan to add more tests.

 Generate example data
 ```
-$ ./write_volume.x x32.bin 32 32 32 4 4 4
+$ ./write_volume.x rand32.bin 32 32 32 1 2 3 3
+Generating random grid
-Writing 4x4x4 blocks of dimension 32x32x32 to x32.bin
+Writing 1x2x3 blocks of dimension 32x32x32 to rand32.bin
 ```
 Run test
 ```